rpietro/nof1_arXiv/nof1_arxiv.md

-## Reporting guidelines as the basis for a semantic representation
+## Reporting guidelines

 The primary reporting guidelines for N-of-1 is the CONSORT extension for n-of-1 [(CENT)](http://www.biomedcentral.com/1472-6882/12/S1/P410/).
-Since CENT has not yet been published, below is an incomplete list with some of the internal standards for oru research group:
+Since CENT has not yet been published, below is an incomplete list with some of the internal standards for our research group:

 |Main section|Subsections|